Averydimbulb79/GPCH_kanban/README.md

 4. Review the backup information.
 5. Confirm the import.

-The Kanban cards, creation timestamps and scheduled-task data will then be restored in the new browser.
+The cards, creation timestamps and scheduled-task data will then be restored in the new browser.

 ---